0xlgtm/0xlgtm.com/content/blog/solidity-gas-optimization-deep-dive.md

 Before we begin, let's talk about the elephant in the room — why write another gas optimization article when there are already [so](https://www.rareskills.io/post/gas-optimization) [many](https://www.alchemy.com/overviews/solidity-gas-optimization) [resources](https://coinsbench.com/comprehensive-guide-tips-and-tricks-for-gas-optimization-in-solidity-5380db734404) [out](https://betterprogramming.pub/solidity-gas-optimizations-and-tricks-2bcee0f9f1f2) [there](https://0xmacro.com/blog/solidity-gas-optimizations-cheat-sheet/)?

 My main criticism of these articles lies in their inclination towards breadth rather than depth.
 Specifically, they fall short in adequately explaining the technical details behind the optimizations discussed.
-Consequently, readers often resort to memorization rather than acquiring the ability to discern potential optimization opportunities.
+Consequently, readers often resort to memorization and pattern matching instead of learning how to discern potential optimization opportunities.
+In this article, we aim to address this gap by thoroughly exploring the most impactful optimizations, unraveling their intricacies to understand how and why they work.

-Furthermore, some of these techniques may be compiler-version-dependent and typically yield minimal gas savings.
-Therefore, it is logical to prioritize the most impactful optimizations and gain a thorough understanding of how and why they work.

 We will begin by covering the foundational knowledge necessary to grasp the techniques outlined later in this article.
 These techniques share a common underlying concept, making a solid groundwork crucial for a better understanding and appreciation of these strategies.
 Additionally, we will briefly touch upon some considerations to keep in mind when applying these optimizations.

 # Prerequisite Knowledge

+## Understanding Opcodes

 {% tip(header="Tip") %}
-If you understand the SSTORE and SLOAD opcodes and their dynamic pricing algorithm, you can skip ahead to the next section.
+If you understand the SSTORE and SLOAD opcodes and their dynamic pricing algorithm, you can skip to the [optimization](#optimizations) section.
 {% end %}

 Assume that you want to deploy the following contract: